 We have called on the services of an Indonesian architect who adapts ancestral techniques to the creation of very innovative, ethereal and natural designs.

-For Lia Beach, he has created structures naturally fitting in the site’s preserved environment, for each of the construction type: the seafront restaurant built up against the rocks and the few bungalows spread across the beach, the sea and the mangrove.
+For Lia Beach, he has created structures naturally fitting in the site’s preserved environment, for each of the construction type: the future bamboo seafront restaurant built up against the rocks, and the few bungalows spread across the beach.

-This way, our resort will blend into the luxuriant landscape, offering estheticism and comfort to the Robinson Crusoe travelers who, just like us, are in love with the amazing nature of the archipelago.
+Our resort blends into the luxuriant landscape, offering estheticism and comfort to the Robinson Crusoe travelers who, just like us, are in love with the amazing nature of the archipelago.

 Lia Beach will grow along with nature

 Since July 2016, Lia Beach has been welcoming guests in its first 2 beach bungalows.
-We are planning on building only one more bamboo hut, to keep Lia Beach intimate.
+We are planning on building only one or two more bamboo huts, to keep Lia Beach intimate.
 The bamboo restaurant is a part of a future plan.

 Above all, we wish to offer a peaceful place, an oasis of calm in a preserved place, which is the starting point of your exploration of the extraordinary Coral Triangle fauna and flora.